 Leaves of October

-Along with the Polis, another old giant is wandering unpurposely and heavily traumatized: Semiology.
+Despite the rich political history of post-war European countries the visions of western avant-garde have been crashed between the Symplegades of NATO’s imperialism and Soviet Union’s hatred against the constitution of the October Revolution.
+But along with the collapse of visions and dreams for a fair world, another old giant is wandering unpurposely and heavily traumatized: Semiology.
 The collapse of the cold war Symplegades brought along the collapse of Meaning.
-This is translated into Neo-fascism, racism, surveillance states, dept crisis, concentration camps, wars, political repression.
+This is translated into Neo-fascism, alt-right politics, surveillance states, dept crisis, concentration camps, wars, political repression, conspiracy theories.
 Are these monsters new or the “good old ones”, disguised under the hood of Deconstruction?

-In this political desert, there are spectres not yet dead.
-Demands of equality, freedom and solidarity are still haunting Europe.
+Demands of equality, freedom and solidarity are still haunting Europe like ghosts.
 It can’t be otherwise.
 Each October the leaves are down.
-But the most important thing when ill, is to never lose heart.
+But the most important thing when ill is to never lose heart.